Time elapsed: 2w2d

 Here's a small tip: because INSERT can take an array of records, and SELECT returns an array of records, we can combine the two!

-Imagine that we have some schemafull building records that we’d like to experiment with but don’t want to touch its schema or make any changes to the existing data.
-In this case, we can use INSERT INTO to copy the entire content into a different table name and then work with that data.
+Imagine that we have some schemafull building records that we'd like to experiment with but don't want to touch its schema or make any changes to the existing data.
+The safest thing to do would be to make a new table with the same data.

 And for tables with a lot of data, you can use LIMIT to only bring in a certain number of records.
 The query below will select only the first 100: